VictoriaT1/Urban-Grocers-API/README.md

 # Sprint 7 project

 This is a JEST API testing suite for the Urban Grocers App.
-The endpoints are being tested for PUT, POST, GET and DELETE and each endpoint has 2 tests.
+In this project, I developed JavaScript code using Visual Studio Code to perform positive testing on the Urban Grocers API.
+I utilized npx jest to execute these tests.
+Additionally, I employed Postman to test the API endpoints for GET, POST, PUT, and DELETE requests.
+My code incorporated JavaScript constructs such as const, let, try, catch, and expect.

 To set up the environment before creating the test is as follows:
 After linking Practicum account with GitHub, a repository will be created automatically.
 The repository name will be hm07-qa-us.